YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 To build a graph, you need to connect nodes together.
 To do so, **click the Output Slot of a node, and drag that connection into the Input Slot of another node**.

+#### Create a Material
+After saving your graph, use the shader to create a new Material.
+The process of creating a new Material and assigning it a Shader Graph shader is the same as that for regular shaders.
+In either the main menu or the Project View context menu, select Assets > Create > Material.
+Select the Material you just created.
+In its Inspector window, select the Shader drop-down menu, click Shader Graphs, and choose the Shader Graph shader you wish to apply to the Material.

+You can also right-click the Shader Graph shader, and select Create > Material.
+This method automatically assigns that Shader Graph shader to the newly created Material.

+A Material is also automatically generated as a subasset of the Shader Graph.
+You can assign it directly to an object in your scene.
+Modifying a property from the Blackboard on the Shader Graph will update this material in real time, which allows for quick visualization in the scene.

+### Node library
+Right-click the node and select **"Open documentation or F1"**, to see documentation about the slected node in Node library.

 ### ref
 https://docs.unity3d.com/Packages/com.unity.shadergraph@16.0/manual/index.html